 Common Causes of Florida Motorcycle Accidents

-While it’s certainly possible for a motorcycle to be in an accident due to their own negligence, the fact is that many accidents are caused by drivers in other vehicles or trucks.
-Some of the main causes for motorcycle accidents include:
+While it’s certainly possible for a motorcyclist to be in an accident due to their own negligence, many accidents are caused by drivers in other vehicles or trucks.
+Some of the main causes of motorcycle accidents include:

 Motorcycle riders aren’t the only ones at risk by a distracted driver.
 This is one of the leading causes of accidents across the nation.
 Motorcycles are hard enough to spot on the road as is, but if you are more distracted by something else going on, the risk of striking a motorcycle rises.
 Some drivers are distracted by text messages, changing the radio station, reading the GPS, eating, and more.

 Even drivers who are not distracted can disobey traffic laws.
 This can include driving at a speed higher than the posted speed limit, failure to stop at a red light or stop sign, improper lane changes, not yielding the right of way, driving too fast for conditions, etc. When drivers fail to obey traffic laws, they put others at risk, including motorcycle riders.